marcusventin/python-airport-challenge/README.md

 5. Enter `from weather import Weather` to load the weather class.
 6. Play to your heart's content using the commands listed below.

-## How to Use
 #### Airport Methods
-`NAME = Airport(optional maximum capacity)` - create a new Airport object and set a custom maximum capacity - the default is currently set at 8.
+`NAME = Airport(optional maximum capacity)` - creates a new Airport object and set a custom maximum capacity - the default is currently set to 8.
 `.land(plane)` - lands an object of the Plane class and stores it in the airport's hangar.
 `.launch(plane)` - launches an object of the Plane class and removes it from the airport's hangar.

 #### Plane Methods
-`NAME = Plane()` - create a new Plane object.
+`NAME = Plane()` - creates a new Plane object.
 `.land(airport)` - adds the plane to an airport's hangar, and calls the `.ground()` function to update its status.
 `.take_off(airport)` - removes the plane from an airport's hangar, and calls the `.fly()` function to update its status.
 `.ground()` - updates the plane's status to show it is on the ground.